SamuNidea/SamuNidea.github.io/README.md

 Texture is the feel, appearance, or consistency of a surface or object, in case you didn't already know.
 Rocks have a rough texture, whereas silk has a smooth texture, wood is hard, whereas pillows are soft, and so on.
 Texturing an object in a drawing is actually quite difficult; however, one simple trick for adding texture is to use shading techniques.

-For more information, you may visit this link so you may fully understand the concept of Composition: [Drawing Fundamentals: TEXTURE](https://www.youtube.com/watch?v=qsSYPWOINcQ)
+For more information, you may visit this link so you may fully understand the concept of Texture: [Drawing Fundamentals: TEXTURE](https://www.youtube.com/watch?v=qsSYPWOINcQ)

 ### 5. Lines
 ![Lines](https://user-images.githubusercontent.com/99783855/155146107-e9fd3039-1924-47e1-8557-2e5a6ece0251.jpg)